edfig/fcc-timestamp/README.md

 On the back-end,
 - your app starts at `server.js`
-- I created a module exports (I don't know what it's really called yet) 'timestuff' --I'm still not certain about when I should use camelCase...should timestuff be timeStuff?
+- I created a module exports (I don't know what it's really called yet) `timestuff.js` --I'm still not certain about when I should use camelCase...should timestuff be timeStuff?
 If yes, then why?